On the geometric fixed-points of real topological cyclic homology: TCR of perfect fields

-\begin{proof} By Theorem \ref{geometricofTRnF2} the map $R$ on homotopy groups is the map $\bigoplus_{0\leq n+m=\ast}k\to\bigoplus_{0\leq n+m=\ast}k$ which is the inverse Frobenius on the summands $n=m$, and zero everywhere else.
+(where $n,m \geq 0$) which is the inverse Frobenius on the summands $(n,n)$, and zero everywhere else.
 It is an idempotent up to isomorphism, and therefore it satisfies the Mittag-Leffler condition.
 It follows that

 where the last isomorphism is induced by the projection onto the first component of the limit and onto the summand $2n=\ast$ when $\ast$ is even, and it is zero otherwise.
 After composing with the shift automorphism of the limit, $R$ becomes by definition the identity, and $F$ the Frobenius of $k$. \end{proof}